 - Workability: This hardwood species is one of the hardest and densest.
 It is tough to cut during sawing.
 Gluing is also a challenge, making surface preparation before gluing it necessary.

 Final Thoughts: How to Get the Best Hardwoods In Los Angeles

 Bohnhoff Lumber Company takes pride in their motto, "We sell a quality product at a good price."
 Bohnhoff Lumber Company also has a great selection of common hardwood species available in stock.
 These hardwoods include ash, basswood, Spanish cedar, poplar, red balau, and walnut.
 These hardwood species can work well in a wide variety of applications.
 Bohnhoff also stocks softwood, plywood, particle board, and other wood products to ensure that you always find the perfect supplies for your project.
+If you have specific sizes of hardwoods in mind, we have milling services available for you so you can take home that perfect piece.
 Whether you are a builder, a DIY woodworker, or a homeowner seeking the best outdoor or decking material, Bohnhoff Lumber Co. stocks the best exotic and domestic species of hardwoods including red balau, mahogany, teak, and ipe.
 We have a friendly and knowledgeable staff ready to talk to you about anything lumber and how to make the best of our products.
 We are proud to be one of the last remaining lumber yards to allow our customers to handpick their preferred piece.
+Moreover, we have a fleet of trucks that can provide curbside delivery anywhere in Southern California.
 With the quality of our wood products, you can rest assured that the materials you use for your next outdoor project will last for many decades.